msmith1392/msmith1392.github.io/README.md

 - Run `npx prettier --check .` to check formatting.
 - Run `npx eslint . --fix` to automatically fix lint errors.
 - Run `npx prettier --write .` to auto-format code.
+- **Note:** Inline styles in React components are disallowed and will be flagged by ESLint (`eslint-plugin-no-inline-styles`).
+Move styles to a CSS class instead of using the `style` prop in JSX.

+**Troubleshooting:**
+If you see "Inline styles are not allowedeslint(no-inline-styles/no-inline-styles)", move your styles to a CSS class instead of using the `style` prop in JSX.

 ### Building for Production